intel/intel-extension-for-pytorch/examples/cpu/llm/inference/README.md

 **Checkpoint Requirements**

-IPEX now only supports some certain cases.
-Weights must be N by K and asymmetrically quantized to UINT4 and then compressed along K axis to `torch.int32`.
-Data type of scales can be any floating point types.
-Shape of scales should be [N, number_of_groups] or with additional dimensions whose length is 1.
-Zero points should have the same shape as scales and stored as `torch.int32` but the true data type is UINT4.
-Bias is optional in the `state_dict` (checkpoint).
-If it is present, we read bias in the `state_dict`.
-Otherwise we read bias from the original model.
-Bias is `None` if it cannot be found in both cases.
+IPEX now only supports the GPTQ format and AWQ format on HuggingFace.
+Checkpoints generated by Intel(R) Neural Compressor have the same format.
+Only INT4 is supported.

 ## 3.2 Accuracy test

+`ipex.llm` is focusing on LLM performance optimizations, yet we also provide example scripts for the validation of the model from accuracy perspective.
-We leverage [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) for the accuracy test.

-We verify and recommend to test accuracy of most models with "lambada_openai" task.
+We leverage [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) for the accuracy test, and recommend to test accuracy of most models with "lambada_openai" task.
-For some models, like `Salesforce/codegen-2B-multi` and `mosaicml/mpt-7b`, we verify and recommend to test their accuracy with "hellaswag" task.
+For some models, like `Salesforce/codegen-2B-multi` and `mosaicml/mpt-7b`, we recommend to test their accuracy with "hellaswag" task.
 For more candidate tasks for accuracy validation, please check [lm-evaluation-harness task table](https://github.com/EleutherAI/lm-evaluation-harness/blob/master/docs/task_table.md).

 ### 3.2.1 Run with one instance